Orchid Water Candle Centerpieces — Elegant, Budget-Friendly DIY Table Decor – Orchid Love

 It’s one of the simplest, most affordable, and most elegant event centerpieces you can make.

-And orchids are the reason it works.
+And fresh orchids are the reason it works.

 Why Orchid Water Candle Centerpieces Work (When Other Flowers Fail)